jina-ai/jina/docs/fundamentals/document/document-api.md

 #### Finding nearest-neighbours

-Once a document has `.embedding` filled, it can be "matched".
-In this example, we build 10 Documents and put them into a {ref}`DocumentArray<da-intro>`, and then use another Document to search against with.
+Once a Document has `.embedding` filled, it can be "matched".
+In this example, we build ten Documents and put them into a {ref}`DocumentArray<da-intro>`, and then use another Document to search against them.

 ```python
 from jina import DocumentArray, Document